-MIXDOWN BUSS PROCESSOR - By placing the FATSO immediately before a digital mixdown recorder such as a Hard Disk, RAM, or CD recorder, the recording engineer should be able to get the sweet high end and low frequency fatness that he could mixing to an analog tape recorder.
-Compression should usually be the BUSS type, use the warmth to soften the high end and the TRANNY to add some definition and warm harmonics to the low frequencies.

-CD PLAYERS & OTHER DIGITAL RECORDERS - If the player has RCA output connectors, you'll need an adapter cable to get into the FATSO.
-A common goal is to make that CD player have the warmth and softness of the old tape recorders and records.
-Usually you won't use compression for this task, but if you do, set it up first since it interacts with the other settings.
+- ☐ MIXDOWN PRE PROCESSOR Again, one of the original intended uses.
+By placing the Fatso immediately before a digital mixdown recorder such as a DAT, CD, HD, or RAM recorder, the recording engineer should be able to get the sweet high end and low frequency fatness that he could mixing to an analog tape recorder.
+Compression should usually be the Buss type, use the warmth to soften the high end and the Tranny to add some edge and warm harmonics to the Low frequencies. - □ CD PLAYERS & Other Digital Recorders Take the output of the CD player into the Fatso input.
+Our first goal is to make that CD player have the warmth and softness of the old tape recorders and records.
+If you were going to use compression, set it up first since it interacts with the other settings.
+But for now let's not use any compression here.
+First adjust unity gain thru the Fatso.
 Set the input until the 0VU LED glows on peaks from time to time.
-This will set up the saturation to emulate some nominal tape-like distortion.
-Try experimenting with the warmth control.
-Allow 1 - 10 dB of warmth to occur on peaks.
-When AB'ing it to the original signal, a new softness and fatness will be noticed immediately, making loud listening easy on the ears.
-The TRANNY may be useful for focusing sub frequencies.

-DJ LEVEL CONTROLLER AND MASTER PA PROCESSOR - Place the FATSO at the output of your DJ mixer before your power amps to level and fatten up the whole show.
-The BUSS compressor can level out volume differences while keeping the "smack" intact.
-Some house engineers use more aggressive FATSO compressors.
-The TRANNY may help on smaller systems to get the low freqs clearer, but it does gently roll off subsonic content, whereas many venues want to "show off" subs below 40Hz.
-There are dozens of clubs around the world warming their House PA systems with FATSOs.
+This will set up the saturation to emulate some nominal tape like distortion.
+Next if you want the low end to have more bite, the tranny may be useful but for most digital recordings, try messing with the warmth control.
+Allow 1 5 dB of warmth to occur on peaks.
+When AB'ing it to the original signal, a new softness and fatness will be noticed immediately.
+You will be able to listen to things a little louder than usual. - DJ level controller and master PUMP device Place the Fatso before your power amps or at the output of your DJ mixer to level out or fatten up the whole show.
+The Buss compressor can level out volume differences while keeping the "smack" intact.
+You can then add some top EQ and have the warmth hold back the brittle edges.
+The Tranny may help on smaller systems to get the low freqs clearer but if you have lots of subsonic info... you may want to keep Tranny out of line since it will roll off the exceptionally low low stuff.

-DISTORTION DEVICE - Folks have already used the FATSO as a distortion box with great effectiveness and musicality.
-The warmth can roll off some harsh distortion grit if it crops up, enhancing the lower harmonics.
-The TRANNY can drastically distort sub frequencies below around 50Hz, as it adds 2nd and 3rd harmonics that can add clarity on those low tones.
-Keyboards are fantastic through the FATSO, and can be plugged directly in the rear inputs.
-Guitar and bass have been plugged directly in with great results for some applications... although the impedance and gain structure are more suited to line level, or a direct box output.
-See Example Settings.

-EFFECTS WARMER - Try using the FATSO as an analog effects simulator by putting it after a digital delay, reverb, etc. The Warmth can tame the edges so they don't conflict with the source, and soft saturation will bring an analog vibe.
-Try the BUSS compression.
-The TRANNY can roll off subs and pump harmonics into the low frequencies.
-VOCALS - There are so many ways to use FATSO here.
-During tracking, the initial recording of a source, try the Tracking Compressor which lights the Red LED in the compressor area.
-This is a pretty safe LN1176 type knee compressor with a pretty quick attack and release.
-That might be all you need.
-Using up to 10 dB of compression should be fine with really dynamic vocs during tracking.
-The BUSS is almost invisible on vocals unless you get over 5dB on peaks.
-It starts to saturate over 5 - 7 dB of compression.
-Alternately, you can try ELEVEN which is a steep curve, but good for skimming peaks during tracking.
-While tracking, be careful over-compressing with these compressors, especially ELEVEN and SPANK, as they are pretty aggressive.
-But even SPANK is useful to grab occasional peaks and then quickly get out of the way.
-During mixdown, you can get crazier and put on 14 to 20dB of compression on vocal peaks.
-Just be careful as there are records that are ruined from over compressed vocals.
+Vocals - There are so many ways to use Fatso here.
+During tracking, turn on the Tracking Compressor which lites the green and yellow LED in the compressor area.
+This is a pretty safe LN1176 Type knee compressor with a pretty quick attack and release.
+That might be all you need!
+Using up to 10 dB of compression should be fine with really dynamic vocs.
+Alternately, you can try one of the other compressor types, even SPANK to grab occasional peaks and then quickly get out of the way.

+EXAMPLE SETTINGS (part 2)